 Ring...ring...
 "Hello help desk...have you tried turning it off and on again?!"
 Sound familiar?
 The help desk is a place where the relentless ringing of the phone can slowly drive a perfectly sane, patient and skilled help desk operator into a frazzled shell of their former self.
 In a world where the ubiquitous telephone plays such an important role in the customer service that an organization provides, it's worthwhile to review a few of the basics when it comes to using the phone, especially from the perspective of the help desk analyst.
-Improving telephone skills has many advantages, some of which are:
+Improving telephone skills and etiquette has many advantages, some of which are:

 It is important to realise that the people who use the help desk service have expectations.
 Some common expectations that people have when phoning a service are:

 Many people say their name quickly and often times it is hard to get it correctly down on paper, particularly if the name is long or unusual.
 Do not be intimidated by the speed or sound of the name.
 Inform the caller that you did not get their name and ask them to repeat it.
 Ask them to slow down or spell it if necessary.